MayeulC/BSE_Project/README.md

 Everything more or less works, but we didn't have time to completely debug some functionalities :

 * The equation used to calculate the weigth might not be valid
-* The deadline for pushng the packages seems not to be computed correctly
 * The Send_String function sometimes returns without completing.
 A check has been added to be able to use the UART correctly.

 What works :